The United States Food and Drug Administration (FDA) controls

 GRAS were keeping their classification and can

 be found in the Code of Federal Regulations (21 CFR).
-All substances after 1997 requesting
+All substances requesting

-classification are granted a GRAS Notice which is determined
+classification after 1997 were given a GRAS Notice which is determined

 by individual authorities outside the